Graduate Study at UIC

 Student Annual Assessments

 Graduate College policy requires doctoral programs to conduct an annual assessment of their doctoral students.
+These assessments should be documented and reviewed with students annually.
 Annual assessments are encouraged, though not required, for master’s students.

 Although programs have options on the content and timing of the assessment, for uniformity and the sake of good practice, the policy requires annual assessment of all doctoral students.
 In addition, care has been taken to ensure that the policy guards against potential conflicts of interest by requiring that the assessment of doctoral students contains an independent element.